Chaitanyabeeraka11/Wandify_Music/README.md

 # Wandify

 Wandify is a modern music streaming application built with React.js.
 Inspired by Spotify, Wandify aims to provide users with a seamless and intuitive music listening experience.
-With features like playlist creation, music search, Wandify is your go-to alternative for music streaming.
+With features like playlist creation, Wandify is your go-to alternative for music streaming.

 ## Table of Contents